front-commerce/developers.front-commerce.com/source/docs/advanced/production-ready/media-middleware.md

 ---
 id: media-middleware
 title: Optimize your media
+description: Images are an important part of what your users will download during a visit on your store.
+Delivering images in an optimized way is tough in a mobile-first application.
+This guide explains what Front-Commerce provides to help you in this task.
 ---

 One of the tough things to do when doing responsive websites is to have images that match your user's screen.
 Especially when content is contributed by a wide range of people that aren't fully aware of the impact their actions can have on the user's experience.